gitfreebeer/docker-gns3-server/README.md

 * `-v /data` - Path to persistant data
-* `-e BRIDGE_ADDRESS="172.21.1.1/24"` - Configure the internal NAT network bridge for GNS3
+* `-e BRIDGE_ADDRESS="192.168.251.1/24"` - Configure the internal NAT network bridge for GNS3

-It is based on alpine-linux edge, for shell access whilst the container is running do `docker exec -it gns3 /bin/sh`.
+It is based on alpine-linux, for shell access whilst the container is running do `docker exec -it gns3 /bin/sh`.

 ## Info